 Shoelaces play a key role in how the shoes fit.
 Most parents underestimate the importance of tying their children’s shoes properly.

-There are certain lacing techniques that will reduce the chance of your child falling down (preventing injuries), alleviating pain and relieving foot problems.
+There are certain shoe lacing techniques that can improve your child’s stability (preventing injuries), alleviating pain and relieving foot problems.

-There is a way to tie your kids’ shoes that will push your kids’ heel back against the shoes (securing the heels) and will make the shoelaces hug your kids’ feet making the whole shoes FEEL and FIT better.This will make your child feel more stable and confident when walking and running.
+There is a way to tie your kids’ shoes that will push your kids’ heels back, supporting and securing them against the back of the shoes.This will make your child feel more stable and confident when walking and running around.

-When our children’s feet move too much inside the shoes, that constant friction between the feet and the shoes can lead to painful blisters, calluses, and corns.
+When children’s feet move too much inside the shoes, that constant friction between the feet and the shoes can lead to painful blisters, calluses, and corns.

 - Start by leaving the two top eyelets (small holes of the shoe) of each side of the shoes open (take a look at the picture below for clarification).